 Before starting to unlock your iPhone, make sure that you’ve already have KeyPass installed on your computer.

 Step 1.
-Launch KeyPass and click the “Start” button on the home interface.
+Launch KeyPass, and select the “Unlock Screen Passcode” function on the home interface.

 Step 3.
 Click on “Unlock Now” and the software will unlock your device in several minutes.